Illinois minimum wage increases take effect July 1

 "This is a great step for workers, but more needs to be done to life up the workers in Chicago and across the state of Illinois," said Don Villar, secretary treasurer for the Chicago Federation of Labor.

-"They keep saying I'm an essential worker, if I'm an essential worker, we deserve $15 and a union and more," she said.
-"We all got families, we all work.
-We need a better living wage for the city of Chicago."

-But the Chicagoland Chamber of Commerce added these wage increases will mean tough decisions for some businesses, particularly small businesses that have been hit hard by the COVID-19 pandemic.
+But the Chicagoland Chamber of Commerce has said these wage increases will mean tough decisions for some businesses, particularly small businesses that have been hit hard by the COVID-19 pandemic.

 "For many of these small businesses, this is their life dream and they're seeing their life flash before their eyes, so we need to be balanced and look at all the burdens and mandates we're putting on business owners, particularly small businesses that are the backbone of our economy," said Jack Lavin, president and CEO of the Chicagoland Chamber of Commerce.